kubernetes/website/content/en/docs/tasks/debug-application-cluster/audit.md

  - `audit-log-truncate-max-batch-size` maximum size in bytes of the batch sent to the underlying backend.
  - `audit-log-truncate-max-event-size` maximum size in bytes of the audit event sent to the underlying backend.

-By default truncate is disabled in both `webhook` and `log`, set `audit-log-truncate-enabled` or `audit-webhook-truncate-enabled` to enable the feature.
+By default truncate is disabled in both `webhook` and `log`, a cluster administrator should set `audit-log-truncate-enabled` or `audit-webhook-truncate-enabled` to enable the feature.

 ## Multi-cluster setup